usaid-cs/yesterday-i-learned/random.md

 1. Paper is rarely (apparently only once or twice) shown in Star Wars.
 1. [Yellow NY plates are the new ones.](https://patch.com/new-york/harrison/not-everyone-happy-with-new-nys-license-plates) White NY plates are the old ones.
 1. Mead can be sweet, dry, sparkling, non-sparkling, 8% ABV, to 20% ABV.
 It can basically be anything.
 Saying one has tried mead is like saying one has tried "beer".
-1. If code is normally beautiful, then it probably wouldn't be called code now, would it.
 1. Want something done?
 [Go to the person](https://hbr.org/2017/04/a-face-to-face-request-is-34-times-more-successful-than-an-email).
 It is a lot (34 times, says article) more effective than email.
 1. You haven't really made microservices properly if [you need to change multiple microservices at once by many teams to make a feature](http://chi.pl/2017/01/30/Micro-monolith-Anti-pattern.html), or if you need to deploy multiple microservices at once to make it work, or if all these microservices, for some inexplicable reason, need the same framework to work together.
 1. Some high-IQ people join a ~~cult~~group called [MENSA](http://www.mensacanada.org/), annual fee being $70.